Out of stock

 With contributions by

-Anindita Niyogi Balslev William Lane Craig, Nicolas of Cusa, Lawrence Fagg, Lars Bo Gundersen, Niels Viggo Hansen, Per F.V.
-Hasle, Ludwik Kostro, Christian Link, John Randolph Lucas, André Mercier, Alexei V. Nesteruk, David Park, Thomas E. Phipps, Arthur Norman Prior, Thomas F. Torrance, Dale Tuggy, Mogens Wegener og Peter Øhrstrøm
+Anindita Niyogi Balslev, William Lane Craig, Nicolas of Cusa, Lawrence Fagg, Lars Bo Gundersen, Niels Viggo Hansen, Per F.V.
+Hasle, Ludwik Kostro, Christian Link, John Randolph Lucas, André Mercier, Alexei V. Nesteruk, David Park, Thomas E. Phipps, Arthur Norman Prior, Thomas F. Torrance, Dale Tuggy, Mogens Wegener and Peter Øhrstrøm

 More about the book

 This collection of papers is highly unusual in presenting views on both objective science and religious belief systems, and provides a thorough grounding in both disciplines and how they relate to one another.

 Nicolas of Cusa (1401-64), Dialogus de Deo Abscondito

 David Park, What Is Time?